IsmailHatim/Spectrum/README.md

 ## Future Work

-- **Model Support**:
-  - Add support for Visual Transformers and ResNet.

 - **Explainability Methods**:
-  - Extend the pipeline with additional explainability methods.
+  - Extend the pipeline with additional explainability methods and other models.

 - **Dataset Support**:
   - Generalize the pipeline to work with other datasets.